Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

 Later on Tuesday there were also reports of a second blast in Kabul that killed a further six people, which was near both an army base and the US embassy.

-No one has yet claimed responsibility for either attack, but there has been an uptick in violence across Afghanistan in the run-up to the country's elections on September 28.
+Taliban officials later claimed both attacks, as part of an uptick in violence across Afghanistan in the run-up to the country's elections on September 28.
+A spokesman said the bombs were targeting security services.

 The Taliban, in particular, has vowed to disrupt election campaigning, shortly after peace talks abruptly broke down between the extremist group and the US government.
 Taliban leaders promised more violence after US President Donald Trump withdrew from negotiations a day after a Taliban attack killed a US soldier.